minimob/minimob-adwall/README.md

 This is a example project on how to implement minimob adwall library in order diplay ads on your application.

-# Download and Install
-Download [the latest AAR][1] and add it to your project as a module

-# How it works
+## How it works

 To use the minimob adwall library you must extend your Activity class with our AddWallActivity class.
-When you Start your Activity you will show the Adwall inside the activity.
+When you start your Activity you will see the Adwall inside the activity.

-# How to use the library:
+## How to use the library:

 - Download [the latest AAR][1] and add it to your project as a module